Efficient Learning of Accurate Surrogates for Simulations of Complex Systems: Results

 \subsection{Equation of State with Phase Transition}

-We consider building an accurate surrogate for a high-density nuclear-matter equation of state (EOS) that contains a phase transition (PT) as an illustrative example.
+As an illustrative example, we consider building an accurate surrogate for a high-density nuclear-matter equation of state (EOS) that contains a phase transition (PT).
 (A second application is described in the Supplement.)
 Reliable models for nuclear matter exist up to baryon number densities $n_b$ of about twice the nuclear saturation density $n_0 \sim 0.16\: \mathrm{fm^{-3}}$ as well as asymptotically high densities of $n_b > 40 \: n_0$ \cite{Lonardoni20,Eemeli20}.
 While at low densities and temperatures $T$, nuclear matter is composed of neutrons and protons, for high values of $n_b$ and $T$ it is expected to undergo a transition to matter composed of deconfined quarks and gluons \cite{Baym2018}.
-There are large uncertainties regarding the critical temperatures and densities for the onset of the quark phase, giving motivation for heavy-ion experiments \cite{Adam2021,Busza2018, Munzinger2016} and neutron-star research \cite{Raaijmakers2021, Capano2020, Dietrich2020, Riley2019, Miller2019, Dexheimer17, Abbott2017} to study nuclear matter under extreme conditions.
-Corresponding numerical studies need a nuclear EOS, either in analytic or tabulated form \cite{Typel15, Schneider2019, Raithel19}.
+There are significant uncertainties regarding the critical temperatures and densities for the onset of the quark phase, giving motivation for heavy-ion experiments \cite{Adam2021,Busza2018, Munzinger2016} and neutron-star research \cite{Raaijmakers2021, Capano2020, Dietrich2020, Riley2019, Miller2019, Dexheimer17, Abbott2017} to study nuclear matter under extreme conditions.
+Corresponding numerical studies need a nuclear EOS, either in analytic or tabulated forms \cite{Typel15, Schneider2019, Raithel19}.

 To create EOS tables over a large density and temperature range, the most common approach is to select models for the hadronic and quark EOSs and connect them via a Maxwell or Gibbs construction to represent the PT \cite{Glendenning97,Hempel09, Fischer11}.
 The Gibbs construction assumes the coexistence of quarks and hadrons in a mixed phase where conservation laws are fulfilled globally.
-For the Maxwell construction, only baryon number is conserved globally.
+For the Maxwell construction, only the baryon number is conserved globally.
 Other conservation laws, like electric charge neutrality, are fulfilled separately for quark and hadronic matter.
-Neither of these constructions is currently ruled out; in fact, there are other models to connect the pure hadronic and quark phases, for example via a so-called crossover \cite{McLerran2019, Baym2018}.
-However, the Maxwell construction usually leads to the most extreme PT characteristics, including a pressure plateau in the mixed phase.
+Neither of these constructions is currently ruled out; in fact, there are other models to connect the pure hadronic and quark phases, for example, via a so-called crossover \cite{McLerran2019, Baym2018}.
+However, the Maxwell construction usually leads to extreme PT characteristics, including a pressure plateau in the mixed phase.
 With that, it represents a suitable challenge for a surrogate.